 Description of Project Opportunity: Coffey Neighborhood Park Public Art

-The City of Santa Rosa is currently working with a design team to redesign/rebuild the park.
-To find out more about the status of the park, click HERE.
+The City of Santa Rosa recently approved the Master Plan for the park.
+To find out more about the design and construction, click HERE.

 Installation will be sited at Coffey Neighborhood Park (1524 Amanda Place, Santa Rosa, CA) in Northwest Santa Rosa.
 The park is located at the heart of the heavily fire-damaged Coffey Park Neighborhood.